 Pay: Good news, your vacation is paid!
 If you are an Exempt Employee, your salary will be unaffected.
 If you are a full-time Non-Exempt Hourly Employee, you will be paid eight (8) hours at your regular hourly rate.
 If you are a Part-Time regular Employee, you will be paid four (4) hours at your regular hourly rate.

-Scheduling: If you wish to request days off, you must submit your request in PRPL’s online Human Resources System at least two (2) weeks in advance.
+Scheduling: To request 1-2 days off, you must submit your request in PRPL’s online Human Resources System at least two (2) business weeks in advance.
+To request more than 2 days off, you must submit your request one (1) full business month in advance.
 Should you fail to request your vacation within these respected timeframes, your request will be denied, absent extraordinary circumstances.
 If you must still take the request days off, they will be unpaid.

 Recording Vacation: All employees are responsible for making sure vacation time is documented correctly via PRPL’s online Human Resources System.
 Failure to properly record vacation time may result in discipline up to and including termination.